ai598d/DataStructProject/README.md

 #### AVL_Insert(int newVal, string sensor)

+              // A recursive insert method for general purpose.
+              // We dont need this for This project

 #### Initialize(int SenvalRoot, string SenDirRoot, int SenvalLC , string SenDirLC, int SenvalRC, string SenDirRC)

              //The purpose of this method is to initialize the data structure with initial sensor values.